-The mineral resources of the Madsen Gold Project were estimated by Ginto Consulting Inc. The Madsen property drill hole database is made of 14,627 holes with 1,145,777m of drilling.
-Out of these holes, 355 holes were drilled by Pure Gold Mining Inc. from 2014 to 2017, with a cut-off date of April 11, 2017.
+The current mineral resources of the Madsen Gold Project were estimated by Ginto Consulting Inc. The Madsen property drill hole database is comprised of 14,627 holes with 1,145,777 m of drilling.
+Significant drilling has been completed by Pure Gold from 2014 to 2017 both in areas drilled by previous operators and in new areas.
 The mineral resources were estimated with an ordinary kriging technique on capped composited gold assays.
 Table 1.1 summarizes the mineral resources.

-Table 1.1: Mineral Resource Statement for Madsen Gold Project ^{1,2,3,4} - Effective August 2.
-2017
+Table 1.1: Mineral Resource Statement for Madsen Gold Project 1,2,3,4 - Effective December 14, 2017